gangleri/surl/README.md

 About
 -----

 The surl module is maintained by Alan Bradley, Eoin Brazil and Leo Moore.
-It was written at [NodeConfEU 2013](http://nodeconf.eu) with the help of numerous contributions from the open source community and conference attendees.
+It was started at [NodeConfEU 2013](http://nodeconf.eu) with the help of numerous contributions from the open source community and conference attendees.

 <a name="contributing"></a>